Create a free online store with Square

 The next step is to start marketing the business, building a customer base and growing sales.
 There are different ways to go about attracting new customers, including:

 You can use different social media channels to promote your business.
 Establish a presence on relevant social channels to find and engage with customers.
 You can also consider hiring a digital marketing expert to help promote your business.

 How should I insure my business?

-There are a number of different types of insurance available for startup businesses which can protect your business against the unexpected.
-Some insurance to consider includes vehicle insurance, public liability insurance and professional indemnity cover.
+There are several types of insurance available for startups which can protect your business against the unexpected.
+Some insurance to consider includes vehicle insurance, Public Liability Insurance and Professional Indemnity cover.